MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/system-requirements-omni-channel-engagement-hub.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-This topic provides information about the pre-requisites and system requirements for deploying Omni-channel Engagement Hub - Preview on a Dynamics 365 for Customer Engagement apps instance (Customer Service Hub).
+This topic provides information about the pre-requisites and system requirements for deploying Omni-channel Engagement Hub - Preview on a Dynamics 365 for Customer Engagement apps instance (Customer Service Hub app).

 You can deploy Omni-channel Engagement Hub - Preview solution over a Customer Engagement application and experience it through the following ways: